Skip to content Skip to footer

 Language and Their Personalities

-They speak Ukwuani (a prototype Igbo), and they have a strong connection with the Ndokwa/Ukwuani people
+They speak Ukwuani (a prototype Igbo) and are strongly connected to the Ndokwa/Ukwuani people.

 Festivals and Ceremonies